nerissagailey/github-slideshow/_posts/0000-01-02-nerissagailey.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I am learning how to do a commit!
+I am making changes in my life!
 Use the left arrow to go back